1

 In 1980, only 0.016% of Bangladeshis had electricity.
 Fast-forward 40 years and the figure has rocketed up to 92%.
 Only a few years ago, Bangladesh sat with countries like Mongolia in finding themselves with electrification levels below 90%.

 Bangladesh’s renewable energy policy journey began in 2008, when the Ministry of Power, Energy and Mineral Resources published their policy guidelines.
-Since then, up until 2022, Bangladesh has made small but steady progress.
+Since then, up until 2022, the sustainable energy niche in Bangladesh has been making sluggish progress.
+However, the development of renewable energy projects is slowly starting to take off.

 Bangladesh’s Renewable Energy Potential